shoes for platform tennis

 Trusstic System - For a lighter outsole that remains tough

-I have two favorite aspects to this shoe.
+I have two favorite aspects of this shoe.

 The first is the Personal Heel Fit System.
-I think it’s a stroke of genius on the part of Asics to incorporate memory foam into the upper to create a uniquely snug fit.
-The two layers of memory foam react to your foot’s shape, and hug it.
+I think it’s a stroke of genius on the part of Asics to incorporate memory foam into the upper to create a unique and snug fit.
+The two layers of memory foam react to your foot’s shape and hug it.

 The cool part is, the shoe is fitting and forming to you instead of you trying to find a shoe that fits the shape of your foot.

-The second aspect I like about the Res 7 is it’s overall durability.
+The second aspect I like about the Res 8 is its overall durability.
 In fact, every Asics I’ve ever owned has lasted a long time.

 I’ve always been impressed with how long-lasting my Asics have always been.

-Buyer's Tip: I get the most bang for my buck with Asics.
-And the best part, The Asics Gel Resolution 7 is very inexpensive.
-So, you can find the men’s version or the women’s version for well under $90!
+Buyer’s Tip: When it comes to court shoes, I get the most bang for my buck with Asics.
+And the best part, the Asics Gel Resolution 8 is very inexpensive.
+You can usually find them well under $100!

-Viking is one of the preeminent names in platform tennis right now and, even though there is not a shoe dedicated only to platform tennis, this shoe would be the closest thing to that.
+Prince is one of the prominent names in tennis right now.
+Even though there is not a shoe dedicated only to platform tennis, this shoe would be the closest thing to that.

-So it goes without saying that whatever type of court shoe Viking makes, they’ve got platform tennis in mind.
+So it goes without saying that whatever type of court shoe Prince makes, they’ve got platform tennis in mind.
 And that’s a good thing.

-But it didn’t make my list because of its color scheme.
-It’s a great platform tennis shoe option because of its impact absorption technology and it’s enhanced forefoot support.
+But it didn’t make my list because of its color schemes.
+It’s a great platform tennis shoe option because of its impact absorption technology and its enhanced forefoot support.

 The absorption technology comes from two inserts that come standard with the shoe.
 The first is the ShockEraser in the heel of the shoe and the second is the SoftSpring pad underneath the mid-foot and forefoot.